ashwinraiyani/Monitor-and-Manage-Google-Cloud-Resources-Challenge-Lab/README.md

 Click the pencil icon, select Remove.

-Now make sure you have click on Check My Progress after each task and right side 100/100 score must apprear.
+**Now make sure you have click on Check My Progress after each task and right side 100/100 score must apprear**